pachecod/babylonml/memory-bank/activeContext.md

-# Active Context: BabylonML - Animation Component Implementation
+# Active Context: BabylonML - Documentation Overhaul

 ## Current Focus

-Pivoting from documentation updates to implementing new features: an A-Frame-like asset management system (`<bml-assets>`) and a text component.
-Build, testing, and previous documentation updates (README) remain deferred.
+Completed the documentation overhaul task.
+This involved adding CDN links, restructuring the examples section into an overview page and individual pages per example, and updating the site navigation.
+The next focus will return to implementing new features, likely starting with the Asset Management System.

 ## Task Breakdown (XR Support Added)